creativetimofficial/material-tailwind-html/README.md

-For the live-preview you have to run the followinf commands:
+For the live-preview you have to run the following commands:

 **npm run build**